adey-px/cluster-music/README.md

     iii.
 In the new workspace, I commented out postgres and activated sqlite to be database <br>
     iv.
 I ran python3 manage.py migrate to ensure latest migration before sending data to postgres <br>
     v.
 I installed the missing module pip3 install psycopg2-binary and then tried to load data to postgres using python3 manage.py loaddata music <br>
     vi.
-I got integrityError because the data files (images & audios) are connected to Userprofile and had to use these commands ............................ to migrate users and userprofile model as well <br>
+I got integrityError because the data files (images & audios) are connected to Userprofile and had to use commands to migrate users and userprofile model as well <br>
     vii.
 Then connected Gitpod back to Postgres by uncommenting it out, so that we can loaddata <br>
     viii.
 However, since the app automatically creates UserProfiles as soon as a User is created, I had to first upload Users, then check what UserProfiles have been created, and then check their PKs so I can adjust them in the audio dump <br>
     ix.
 When that was fixed, I was able to loaddata audio and my sqlite database content was fully transfered to postgres on Live site <br>
     x.
 At this time, all previous user logins started working again since users and userprofiles have been migrated along with their data into postgres

 ## 5.0 Deployment
 1. At the terminal, install Heroku cli and login to it using registered email & password on heroku site